CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/left-panel.md

 {{< figure src="/images/Flow Editor - Left Panel.png" title="Left Panel" >}}

 The Left Panel shows the Palettes containing blocks that can be used to construct a flow.
-It can be manually opened or closed at any time using the open/close handles.

 The Palettes group functional blocks with similar themes, and many of the blocks in a palette look similar but perform slightly different functions; the actual function that a block performs is shown in text, next to the block icon.
-Many of the blocks in a palette look similar but perform slightly different functions; the actual function that a block performs is shown in text, next to the block icon.

 ## Actions